 A nice color of pale amber garnet–not exactly onion-skin, but a rosy close.
 Hi-voltage nose telling of a bit more alcohol than I am accustomed to in a rosé, round and steely, with pretty floral notes and a ripeness of fruit to accompany the full-roundness of the nose.
-Sweet is the first thing embracing the mouth.
-This thing is sweet.
-Pretty peach and nectarine fruit, a bit of heat, and sweet.
-I’m sorry if the label says “Dry”, this thing is straight-up sweet.
-Sweet long into the finish.
+Pretty peach and nectarine fruit, a bit of heat, the texture of fruit of a different profile most are accustomed to.
+Sangiovese comes off quite nicely in this presentation.
 Serve extremely chilled with spicy or salty nosh and while it will never be mistaken for Provence or finer New-World Grenache offerings, it will make an interesting accent.

 2016 FERRARI-CARANO Pinot Grigio Russian River Valley Sonoma Co.
 13.7

 Pale sophisticated yellow with a slight pinkish hue.
 Heady earth with a bit of funk, nothing out of place, a dry chalky atmosphere bordered with deep oak and roasted vegetables over a nutty pear.
 Bright and clean in the mouth, a lingering sweetness compliments more full ripe pear and grassy notes.
 Finish runs into an elegant roundness, light and well-balanced as drying tannins take hold to finish the vibrant acid.
 A well-made Pinot Grigio with nary a fault.